 To determine the correct point group to use for merging data, first locate the point group corresponding to the given space group.
-If it has a white background, the corresponding holohedral point group should be located by moving directly downwards to the next shaded row.
-You will arrive at the point group which must be used when merging intensities from serial crystallography in the absence of a mechanism to resolve the ambiguity (the "source symmetry").
+If it has a white background, the corresponding holohedral Laue class should be located by moving down to the next shaded row, and all the way to the left of the table.
+This is the point group which must be used when merging intensities from serial crystallography in the absence of a mechanism to resolve the ambiguity.
 If such a mechanism is available, then the original point group may be used.
-In either case, if you are not interested in the differences between Friedel pairs, you may move all the way to the left of the table to find the corresponding Laue class and merge according to that.